 The CNEGSR announced the development of a standard in 2022 to expand maternal health services and prevent unnecessary surgeries.
 The draft standard shifts low-risk births to the primary care level, in which "professional" midwives certified through state university programs would be authorized to attend.
 However, for the tens of thousands of autonomous and traditional midwives trained outside of the state system, the standard severely limits their authority to practice.

 The CNEGSR did not include autonomous and traditional midwives among the 26 institutions invited to create the draft standard.
 Midwives working independently from the state say their exclusion results in the subordination of their profession.
-“Since the proposal's formulation was announced, only a few midwives were summoned without [the government] revealing the selection criteria, and they were asked to sign confidentiality agreements,” Isabel, a midwife with both traditional and medical training, told Animal Político.
+"Since the proposal's formulation was announced, only a few midwives were summoned without [the government] revealing the selection criteria, and they were asked to sign confidentiality agreements,” reported Animal Político about the process in March.

 The National Agenda for the Defense and Promotion of Traditional Midwifery also denounced the closed process in a statement: “The invitation extended by the Center for Gender Equity and Reproductive Health to certain fellow midwives in no way constitutes a prior, free, and informed consultation, which the Mexican State is obligated to carry out.”